raghav4444/Studify/README.md

 Project Description
-Studify (StudyTracker) is a comprehensive, full-stack web application designed to help students efficiently plan, track, and optimize their study habits.
+Studify (Study-Planner) is a comprehensive, full-stack web application designed to help students efficiently plan, track, and optimize their study habits.
 The platform features a modern, user-friendly frontend built with React and Vite, styled using Tailwind CSS, and a robust backend powered by FastAPI and SQLAlchemy.

 Key Features
 Personalized Dashboard: